 The current version of the flag dates to July 4, 1960, after Hawaii was admitted into the union as the fiftieth state on August 21, 1959.

 The Star Spangled Banner, written by Francis Scott Key in 1814, was adopted as our National Anthem in 1931.
-Key wrote the verses on the morning of September 14, 1814, as U.S. soldiers raised a large American flag over Fort McHenry in Baltimore, Maryland during the War of 1812.
+Key wrote the verses on the morning of September 14, 1814, as U.S. soldiers raised a large American flag over Fort McHenry in Baltimore, Maryland, during the War of 1812.

-The Pledge of Allegiance
+The Pledge

-The Unifying Symbol of our Nation
+The Symbol

 Old Glory has led soldiers into battle since the Revolutionary War.
 It has inspired men and women to accomplish great deeds and to pay the ultimate sacrifice for the liberty and freedom it represents.
 It is draped over the caskets of the fallen and displayed in cemeteries throughout the country in remembrance and honor of those who have perished defending our freedom.

+In times of turmoil and upheaval, we rally around it, united in preserving and protecting the bond of American citizenship we share.
 Our flag is a national treasure.
-It is the unifying symbol of our nation.
+It’s the unifying symbol of our nation.
 As such, it deserves to be safeguarded, and more importantly, respected.

 White stars atop a canvas,